List of The 39 Clues characters: Irina Spasky

 Irina Nikolaievna Spaskaya (from St. Petersburg, Russia) is a mysterious, forty-seven years old woman, who always wears her KGB uniform, which she used during the Cold War.
 She carries fingernail injectors filled with poison for protection.
 Her left eye commonly twitches when she is nervous.
 Irina's husband, Nikilovana Spasky, was killed by Isabel Kabra as he was next in line for Lucian leadership.
 Irina also had a son named Nikolai who died of scarlet fever she was on a mission.
+Though she began as one of their most ruthless opponents in the Clue Hunt, over the course of the series, Irina is shown developing a fondness for Amy and Dan.
 In the In Too Deep, Irina is incinerated while saving Amy Cahill, Dan Cahill, and Alistair Oh from Alistair's burning apartment.
 In the last book, it was revealed that she gifted Alistair a short-term memory loss pill before her death, which helps them make sure Isabel Kabra would not remember how to make the serum.
 She is a Lucian.
 Her official cards are No. 74 and No. 107.